-- 29 (1) For the purposes of section 13 (2) (a) [consequences of not meeting employment-related obligations] of the Act, - (a) for a default referred to in section 13 (1) (a) of the Act, the income assistance or hardship assistance provided to or for the family unit must be reduced by \$100 for each of 2 calendar months starting from the later of the following dates: - (i) the income assistance application date under this regulation; - (ii) the date the default occurred, and - (b) for a default referred to in section 13 (1) (b) of the Act, the income assistance or hardship assistance provided to or for the family unit must be reduced by \$100 for each calendar month until the later of the following occurs: - (i) the income assistance or hardship assistance provided to the family unit has been reduced for one calendar month; Part 3 - Other Factors That Affect Eligibility for Income Assistance or Hardship Assistance
+- 29 (1) For the purposes of section 13 (2) (a) [consequences of not meeting employment-related obligations] of the Act, - (a) for a default referred to in section 13 (1) (a) of the Act, the income assistance or hardship assistance provided to or for the family unit must be reduced by \$100 for each of 2 calendar months starting from the later of the following dates: - (i) the income assistance application date under this regulation; - (ii) the date the default occurred, and - (b) for a default referred to in section 13 (1) (b) of the Act, the income assistance or hardship assistance provided to or for the family unit must be reduced by \$100 for each calendar month until the later of the following occurs: - (i) the income assistance or hardship assistance provided to the family unit has been reduced for one calendar month; - (ii) the minister is satisfied that the applicant or recipient who committed the default is demonstrating reasonable efforts to search for employment. - (2) The reduction under subsection (1) applies in respect of each applicant or recipient in a family unit who does anything prohibited under section 13 (1) [consequences of not meeting employment-related obligations] of the Act.